swenyang/react-ultra-select/README.md

 - `onClose()`

-    Will be called when the selection panel hide.
+    Will be called when the selection panel hides.

 - `onConfirm()`